 Through stories, we learn about our culture and the culture of our neighbors, as well as our history and geography.
 Regardless of age, cultural background, political beliefs, etc., what we all have in common is the place where we live.
 Stories become great connectors that transcend the normal way we relate to one another.
 We learn both the good and the bad.
 With the rich and diverse culture and history of New Mexico, there are a lot of stories to be told and a lot to learn about our home.
 The role stories have in culture plays a particularly important part in grounding us and reconnecting us to our place and to ourselves.
 A story not told, a story not recorded, not passed down, is a story lost.

 The stories here will vary greatly, though they will all have some connection to New Mexico.
-There will be stories about the state’s history.
-Many stories will be short memoirs about a chapter in the author’s life.
 Some will be written by the storyteller themselves, not necessarily professional writers.
 Other stories will be written by professional writers.
-There will be an emphasis on stories about the visual and musical artists who bring so much life and color to our state.
+There will be an emphasis on stories about New Mexico’s history and about the visual and musical artists who bring so much life and color to our state.
 Some will be long, some short.
 All, hopefully, will leave you at least just a little more connected to this enchanting place we call home.

 Thanks for stopping by,